+CUBSISTENCE DEPARTMENT,
-Jan.
-7, 1861, SUBSISTENCE DEPARTMENT, RALEIGH, May, 25th, 1861.
-Sealed proposals will be received at this Department for the delivery of good merchantable flour, at any railroad depot within the State, in quantities not less than ticentyfive barrels, until 15th of July, 1861.

-addressed to the Commissary General.
+RALEIGH, May, 25th, 1861.
+Sealed proposals will be received at this Department for the delivery of good merchantable flour, at any railroad depot within the State, in quantities not less than twentyfive barrels, until 15th of July, 1861.
+Proposals should be endorsed "Proposals for flour," and ddressed to the Commissary General.
 WM.
+JOHNSTON, Commissary General.

-JOHNSTON, Commissany General.
-May 29, 1861.
+May 29.
+1861.